scottreynolds6294/Task-Board/README.md

 The task cards and delete function are saved to localStorage and will persist when refreshed.
 All code was completed by Scott Reynolds.

-NOTE: functionality is limted when opened with liveServer and at the deployed application page, but the application is fully functional when opened with default browser.

 link to completed application: https://scottreynolds6294.github.io/Task-Board/

 ![alt text](<assets/images/Screenshot 2024-07-01 at 10.44.03 PM.png>)